lhecker/argon2/README.md

 ## Features

 - Zero dependencies
-- Easy to use API, including generation of raw and encoded hashes.
+- Easy to use API, including generation of raw and encoded hashes
-- Up to date & used in production environments.
+- Up to date & used in production environments
-- Contains Go-specific optimizations for a consistent **15%** performance boost.
-- Allows you to enable all possible optimizations in Argon2, improving performance by up to **40%** in total!
+- Up to **180-200%** as fast as `golang.org/x/crypto/argon2`, allowing you to apply more secure settings while keeping the same latency

 ## Usage